Isha1218/MAD_Project/README.md

 * **View Licensing & Terms of Use:** Users can view our licensing & terms of use, so that they are aware of all of the policies associated with our app.
 * **Help:** Users can navigate to the help page if they need any help understanding how to access certain elements of the app.
 * **Icons:** Various icons are used throughout the app to ensure that the user is able to easily navigate between the pages and understand what each page does.
+* **Text Messaging:** Students can directly message with their class teachers and club advisers.
+This provides convenient, efficient communication between an individual students and teacher.
 * **Photo Messaging:** Students and teachers are able to send photos to each other through our messaging page.
 This ensures that teachers can be fully involved in the students' learning process.
+* **Announcements:** Teachers can send text-announcements to entire class periods, ensuring that teachers can easily alert large group of students of important information, such as deadlines or assignments.
 * **Reporting Absences:** As many parents know, reporting their students' absences can be quite tedious.
 VERTEX ensures that this process is simple.

 # Instructions